 To increase the reach of Sales touches, many businesses deploy Marketing Automation Software to connect with and educate leads.
 While these tools have their place, automated messages from traditional Marketing Automation campaigns are static and are typically not personalized to each target persona, their current situations and their needs.
 Nor are these tools equipped to provide context about the lead for Salespeople to leverage during conversations.

 “Technology is really the key to making your Marketing and Sales efforts more effective across the Waterfall,” writes Peter Isaacson, Chief Marketing Officer at Demandbase, in MarTech Today.
 “There’s a way to do that right now, with Artificial Intelligence (AI) technologies, which help you identify buyer intent at earlier stages of the Demand Unit Waterfall.”

-Intelligent Virtual Assistants, powered by AI, engage leads at scale thus affording Sales teams the ability to touch every lead no matter which stage of the Waterfall they exist.
-The Conversica Sales AI Assistant engages personas within your target buying organizations throughout the buying journey until intent (such as a willingness to speak with a Salesperson) is gauged.
+Revenue Digital Assistants, powered by AI, engage leads at scale thus affording Sales teams the ability to touch every lead no matter which stage of the Waterfall they exist.
+The Conversica Revenue Digital Assistant for Marketing and Sales engages personas within your target buying organizations throughout the buying journey until intent (such as a willingness to speak with a Salesperson) is gauged.

-Conversica Sales AI Assistants can enhance lead engagement and outreach as defined by the Demand Unit Waterfall to help B2B sellers uncover more opportunities and better facilitate Sales conversations.
+Conversica Revenue Digital Assistants can enhance lead engagement and outreach as defined by the Demand Unit Waterfall to help B2B sellers uncover more opportunities and better facilitate Sales conversations.